Faster Randomized Methods for Orthogonality Constrained Problems: Sketched Iterative CCA

 Naturally, we want our proposed optimization algorithm to converge to an optimal point.
 In Theorem \ref{thm:criticalpointofCCA} we characterized all the critical points of $\fcca$ on $\elpCCA$.
-In general, a typical guarantee for Riemannian optimization algorithms is that for a sequence of iterates, all the accumulation points of the sequence are critical points (e.g, \cite[Theorem 4.3.1]{AMS09}).
+In general, a typical guarantee for Riemannian optimization algorithms is that for a sequence of iterates, all the accumulation points of the sequence are critical points (e.g., \cite[Theorem 4.3.1]{AMS09}).
 Unfortunately, this guarantee does not specify to which of the critical points the convergence is to.
 However, we can utilize the fact that in practice, for a sufficiently close initial guess, Riemannian optimization methods converge to the stable critical points and do not converge to unstable critical points~\cite[Section 4.4]{AMS09}.
-We analyze the stability of the various critical points of $\fcca$ on $\elpCCA$ in Appendix \ref{sec:CCAstability}, and show that under mild assumptions the solutions of Problem~(\ref{eq:costriemannianccaBrockett}) are asymptotically stable, while other critical points are unstable.
+We analyze the stability of the various critical points of $\fcca$ on $\elpCCA$.
+Note that solving CCA on the generalized Stiefel manifold (and its products) can be reduced to an SVD problem and that the discussion of the stability of critical points is independent of the choice of the Riemannian metric.
+In \cite[Theorem 3.4]{helmke1992singular}, the stability of the global minimum of SVD problem is established assuming distinct singular values.
+In the context of Riemannian optimization, the SVD problem was discussed by \cite{sato2013riemannian}.
+However, apart from \cite[Theorem 4.6.3]{AMS09} where the stability of the critical points of finding the extreme eigenvalue, i.e., $p=1$, none of the aforementioned references provides an analysis of the stability of the critical points in the context of Riemannian optimization.
+Thus, for completeness of the presentation, we present our analysis in this paper and delegate the proofs to the appendix.
+In Theorem \ref{thm:stabilityCCA}, we show that under reasonable assumptions the critical points which solve Problem~(\ref{eq:costriemannianccaBrockett}) are asymptotically stable.
+Moreover, we show that critical points which are saddle points or local maxima of Problem~(\ref{eq:costriemannianccaBrockett}) are unstable.
+The proof of Theorem \ref{thm:stabilityCCA} is in Appendix \ref{subsec:proofstabilityCCA}.

+To do so, we use \cite[Proposition 4.4.1]{AMS09} and \cite[Proposition 4.4.2]{AMS09}.
+First, recall the definition of a descent mapping from~\cite[Chapter 4.4]{AMS09}: we say that $F$ is a \emph{descent mapping }for a cost function $f$ on ${\cal M}$ if $f(F(\x))\leq f(\x)$ for all $\x\in{\cal M}$.
+Now, \cite[Proposition 4.4.1]{AMS09} shows that if we use any Riemannian algorithm that induces a descent mapping, and for which for every starting point the series of points generated by the algorithm has only accumulation points that are critical points, then any critical point which is not a local minimum with a compact neighborhood where the cost function achieves the same value for all other critical points is \emph{unstable}.
+Additionally, \cite[Proposition 4.4.2]{AMS09} shows that if the same conditions hold, and the distance on the manifold between iterations goes to zero as the algorithm approaches a local minimum, then if this minimum is an isolated critical point, it is an \emph{asymptotically stable} critical point.